signalogic/SigSRF_SDK/mediaTest_readme.md

 3) For the first example [run-time stats](#user-content-runtimestats_main) should show a small amount of packet loss and repair (9 packets) in the second stream.

-4) In these OpenLI examples, DER encoded packet arrival timestamps do not increment at ptime intervals, so the above mediaMin command lines enable "analytics mode" (0xc0000 flags set in the -dN argument).
-In analytics mode mediaMin uses a queue balancing algorithm and command-specified ptime (the -r20 argument in the above examples) to dynamically determine packet push rates. *(Note - In both analytics and telecom modes, the pktlib and streamlib modules make use of RTP timestamps for packet repair and interstream alignment.)*
+4) In these OpenLI examples, DER encoded packet arrival timestamps do not increment at ptime intervals, so the above mediaMin command lines enable "analytics mode" (0xc0000 flags set in the -dN command line option).
+In analytics mode mediaMin uses a queue balancing algorithm and command-specified ptime (the -r20 command line option in the above examples) to dynamically determine packet push rates. *(Note - In both analytics and telecom modes, the pktlib and streamlib modules make use of RTP timestamps for packet repair and interstream alignment.)*

-5) The above mediaMin command lines enable [dynamic session creation](#user-content-dynamicsessioncreation) (0x1 flag in the -dN argument) and DER stream detection (0x1000 flag in the -dN argument).
+5) The above mediaMin command lines enable [dynamic session creation](#user-content-dynamicsessioncreation) (0x1 flag in the -dN command line option) and DER stream detection (0x1000 flag in the -dN command line option).
 When creating sessions dynamically, or "on the fly", mediaMin looks for occurrences of unique IP/port/payload combinations, and auto-detects the codec type.
 HI3 DER stream detection, dynamic session creation, and codec auto-detection are highlighted in the mediaMin run-time screen captures below.

     ![OpenLI HI3 intercept stream detection, dynamic session creation, and codec auto-detection](https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/images/openli_hi3_intercept_DER_stream_detection_session_creation.png "OpenLI HI3 intercept stream detection, dynamic session creation, and codec auto-detection")

     Note that [static session configuration](#user-content-staticsessionconfig), using a session config file supplied on the command line, is also available, depending on application needs.

-6) The above mediaMin command lines have [stream groups](#user-content-streamgroupusage) enabled (0x400 flag in the -dN argument).
+6) The above mediaMin command lines have [stream groups](#user-content-streamgroupusage) enabled (0x400 flag in the -dN command line option).
 Stream group output is formed by combining (or "merging") all input stream contributors, correctly time-aligned, and with audio quality signal proessing applied.
 ASR (automatic speech recognition) can also be applied to stream group output.

 After loading stream group outputs in Wireshark (openli-voip-example_group0_am.pcap and openli-voip-example2_group0_am.pcap) you should see the following waveform displays: